martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/tags.md

 ## `spaceless`

 The `spaceless` template tag allows to remove whitespaces, tabs, and new lines between HTML tags.
 Whitespaces inside tags are left untouched.
-It should be noted that the `spaceless` template tag require a closing `endspaceless` tag.
+It should be noted that the `spaceless` template tag requires a closing `endspaceless` tag.

 For example: